 Egyptian Pyramids near City of Cairo

 Khufu’s pyramid, usually famous as the Great Pyramid of Giza, is the one you see in postal cards and famous photos of Egypt.
 This pyramid is the largest and oldest of the three temples and is one of the Seven Wonders of the Ancient World.
-Pyramid of Khafre and Pyramid of Menkaure are the two smaller pyramids nearby.
-Also, there is Great Sphinx of Giza in front of this complex, which includes smaller pyramids belonging to female members of royalty and tombs for relatives and courtiers.
+The Pyramid of Khafre and the Pyramid of Menkaure are the two smaller pyramids nearby.
+Also, there is the Great Sphinx of Giza in front of this complex, which includes smaller pyramids belonging to female members of royalty and tombs for relatives and courtiers.

 Acropolis of Athens in Greece